Hardware information for Intel Edison-based setups¶

 It appears as though the main differences pertain to onboard vs. external antenna and low power vs. high power wireless radio options.
 The low power radio variant is classified by Intel as “Wearable”.
 According to some discussion on the Intel message boards (see here and here) the “Wearable” variant limits the wireless radio power to “keep the thermal properties at a lower level”.
 Some users have noted that their Edison modules get very hot at times.
 Although the discussions referenced above suggest that using the low power “Wearable” variant may help avoid heat issues, the different Edison models have not been tested side-by-side in an OpenAPS configuration to determine whether or not any one model would use lower power, generate less heat, or have better wireless performance compared to the other models.

 Use a LiPo battery because the Explorer Board has battery charger circuitry on board for these batteries.
-The example setup uses a 2000mah LIPO battery.
-This battery lasts in the region of ~16+ hours.
-The connector on this battery is a 2mm 2 pin JST to match the Explorer Board power plug.
+The example setup uses a 2000mah LiPo battery.
+This battery lasts approximately 16+ hours, though you could get more or less time.
+This battery uses a 2mm 2 pin JST connector to match the Explorer Board power plug.
 It’s best to buy from a reputable supplier, because if the internal two cells are mismatched the Explorer board cannot charge them seperately and they are prone to catching fire.
 Make sure that it includes a protection circuit to protect over-discharge.
 NEVER connect the battery to the Edison base board the wrong way round.
 There is no manufacturing standard so never assume correct polarity.
 The connector JP1 on the Explorer board has two terminals.
 The left side is positive, the right side is negative.
 The side with the JP1 label is the positive side.
 Typically a battery’s red wire is the positive wire.
 Ideally you want a battery that has a 10k ohm thermistor for temperature protection by the Edison too.

 You can use any charger with a USB plug, including a wall power charger.
 The Explorer Board has pass through charging, so this is also how you will charge the LiPo battery.

-The following link is to a LiPo battery that is currently most commonly being used with the Explorer board rigs. https://www.adafruit.com/products/2011.
-(If it is out of stock on Adafruit, it can be purchased from various sellers on Amazon here: Adafruit Battery Packs Lithium Ion Battery 3.7v 2000mAh
+The following link is to a LiPo battery that is currently most commonly being used with the Explorer board rigs: Lithium Ion Battery - 3.7v 2000mAh.
+(If it is out of stock on Adafruit, it can be purchased from various sellers on Amazon here: Adafruit Battery Packs Lithium Ion Battery 3.7v 2000mAh.)

 Alternative, but common, higher capacity batteries include the Adafruit Lithium Ion Polymer Battery - 3.7v 2500mAh (PRODUCT ID: 328) and the Adafruit Lithium Ion Cylindrical Battery - 3.7v 2200mAh (PRODUCT ID: 1781).
-They can be viewed here: https://www.adafruit.com/category/574 and comparables can be easilly located with an internet search.
+They can be viewed here: POWER / LIION & LIPOLY / BATTERIES and comparables can be easily located with an Internet search.

 Explorer Board or another base board¶